tmhglnd/mercury/docs/tutorial.md

 ### Other sounds

 You can of course also try other samples that are included in Mercury!
 A full list of samples is available [here](https://github.com/tmhglnd/mercury/blob/master/mercury_ide/media/README.md).
 Try for example: `bamboo_g`, `shatter`, `tabla_mid`.
+And if you want to include your own sounds you can read all about that [here](./07-environment#sounds)

 ## Changing `tempo`